adam-rumpf/Computational-Probability-and-Statistics/docs/28-Regression-Diagnostics.md

 ## Regression diagnostics

-Finally, we can use the "lm" object to check the assumptions of the model.
+Finally, we can use the `lm` object to check the assumptions of the model.
 We have discussed the assumptions before but in this chapter we will use `R` to generate visual checks.
 There are also numeric diagnostic measures.

 There are several potential problems with a regression model: